Metrics for Graph Comparison: A Practitioner's Guide: Conclusion

-Based on the results of our numerical and empirical data experiments, we provide a suggested decision process in Figure \ref{fig:flowchart}.
-If the graphs to be compared exhibit differences in volume or size, then these should be examined to see if they hold predictive power, as they are so simple and efficient to compute.
+Based on the results of our experiments, we provide a suggested decision process in Fig \ref{fig:flowchart}.
+If the graphs to be compared exhibit differences in volume or size, then these should be examined to see if they hold predictive power, as they are simple and efficient to compute.
 If they prove ineffective, then one must consider the setting.
 In a dynamic setting, in which a dynamic graph is being compared at subsequent time steps, then we recommend using matrix distances based on the results of Section \ref{sec:primary-school}.
-If one is comparing graphs to determine whether a sample belongs to a given population, then the adjacency spectral distance is the most reliable, as Section \ref{sec:experimental-results} demonstrates.
-Finally, if none of these approaches give adequate performance, then a more targeted analysis must be performed, such as the edge-wise statistical comparison of weights in Figure \ref{fig:asd_corr}.
+If one is comparing graphs to determine whether a sample belongs to a given population, then the adjacency spectral distance is the most reliable, as Sections \ref{sec:results_graph_models} and \ref{sec:results_real_networks} demonstrate.
+Finally, if none of these approaches give adequate performance, then a more targeted analysis must be performed, such as the edge-wise statistical comparison of weights in Fig \ref{fig:asd_corr}.
 The particular design of this analysis is domain specific and highly dependent upon the nature of the data.